khaleghsalehi/COBFU/Readme.txt

  [1] at CFG chapter , problem in stack returned value in (CFG), uninvited droped last semicolon(;) [2] in Layout Transformation. original printf("") functions parser have a problem, other state with format string work correctly, now

-Kind Regards
-Khalegh Salehi
-12 Jul 2014

-Try this source code:
+Try this source code for current under-develop version:
 ================================================

 #include<stdio.h>